 As Thersites (far left) with Douglas Wilmer (centre) as Achilles and Somebody Else (right) as Thingy

 Something more memorable, and longer lasting, also occurred during that Stratford season - a fellow actor in the company, Douglas Wilmer, suggested that he take up painting.
 Esmond had always drawn and there were artists on both sides of his family, but he had never seriously tried painting before.
-This chance remark was the beginning of a long and extremely satisfying pastime that Esmond pursued for there rest of his life, until his sight deteriorated again in old age.
-He painted from memory, recalling images form his thirty-five years of perfect sight for his subjects and combining them with his more recent experiences.
+This chance remark was the beginning of a long and extremely satisfying pastime that Esmond pursued for the rest of his life, until his sight deteriorated again in old age.
+He painted from memory, recalling images from his thirty-five years of perfect sight and combining them with his more recent experiences.
 Thus his first work was a self-portrait as Christopher Sly in The Taming of the Shrew, waiting in the wings to make his entry at Stratford.

 Douglas Wilmer became a great friend to Esmond.
 They had worked together before, at the King's Theatre in Hammersmith two years before, and at Stratford it was Wilmer who took the time to teach Esmond how to make up by touch rather than sight.

 At around this time Esmond did a rather less substantial, but nevertheless satisfying, acting job as a favour for Ralph Richardson.
 Pollock's Toy Theatre in Hoxton Street, Shoreditch, had been badly damaged during the war, but by 1949 it had been restored, and to celebrate the occasion, J.B.
 Priestley had written a special play called The High Toby.
-At the first performance, Esmond found himself on stage at the tiny theatre with Ralph Richardson, Peter Cushing and Priestley joining the cast.
+At the first performance, Esmond found himself on stage at the tiny theatre with Ralph Richardson, Peter Cushing and Priestley himself.

 1950 saw Esmond busy both on stage and screen.
 In London he appeared in two plays - Wild Violets and Who is Sylvia? - whilst in Edinburgh he joined the Old Vic Company at the Assembly Rooms to play Tom Quarlous in Bartholomew Fair with Roger Livesey.
 He also found time to see Laurence Olivier direct and perform in a play called Venus Observed and clearly had comments to make which he put down in a letter, and to which he received the following reply from Durham Cottage, the Olivier's Chelsea home: